 };

-The function inorder is used to print the inorder traversal of the BST.
+The function inorder is employed to display the inorder traversal of the BST.

-- Implement the BST template in the Set class
+- Incorporate the BST template within the Set class.

-The Set class has a default constructor to initialize the root of BST as NULL and a copy constructor to copy a set into another set.
+The Set class contains a constructor by default that sets the root of the Binary Search Tree (BST) to NULL, and it also includes a copy constructor for duplicating one set into another set.

 // create a class template for implementing a set in BST